BASSIST EDUCATOR CLINICIAN

 During the 2014/2015 school year, Bethany was named "Indiana Jazz Educator of the Year" by the Indianapolis Jazz Foundation.
 In 2015/2016, she was named "Teacher of the Year" for the Noblesville Schools District, the 10th largest school system in Indiana.
 In 2016, Bethany was a Semi-Finalist for Indiana Teacher of the Year.
 In 2020, she was a nominee for "Arts Educator of the Year" by the Hamilton County, IN arts organization, Nickel Plate Arts.

-Bethany currently serves as the North Central Division Rep for the National Association for Music Education Jazz Council (NAfME), and President of the Indiana Jazz Educators Association.
+Bethany currently serves as the North Central Division Representative for the National Association for Music Education Jazz Council (NAfME), and President of the Indiana Jazz Educators Association.
 During her time as IJEA President, she has spearheaded efforts to create the All-District Jazz Program, a Junior All-State Jazz Ensemble, began a guest artist partnership with Jazz at Lincoln Center, and created a partnership between the All-State Jazz Combo and the annual Indy Jazz Fest.

 In 2018, Bethany was a part of the inaugural Indiana Jazz Girls Day, traveling around the state playing bass at concerts and workshops with New York City Musicians Leni Stern, Jamie Baum, and Indiana-based Monika Herzig.
 She continues to travel with this group annually in the spring, playing bass and serving as clinician at several workshops.